 Online exchange meeting

 For two years in a row, our annual meeting has not been able to be held on-site (face-to-face), ESJ67 was canceled and ESJ68 was held fully online.
-For ESJ69, we must consider some limitations, such as the dates and the number of on-site participants.
+For ESJ69, we also decided to cancel all the on-site events.
 Despite this, we will be organizing online exchange meetings using SpatialChat, and other means, to ensure that there are ample opportunities for interaction among participants.